 * Singapore to enforce ban on open-loop scrubbers from Jan 2020

-* Move seen as setback for so-called open-loop scrubbers (Recasts, adds comments and detail)
+* Possible setback for shippers who installed open-loop scrubbers (Recasts, adds MPA comment and detail)

-SINGAPORE, Nov 30 (Reuters) - Singapore's Maritime Port Authority (MPA) will ban the discharge of "wash water" used in ships to scrub engine exhaust from Jan.
-1, 2020, the MPA said on Friday.
+SINGAPORE, Nov 30 (Reuters) - Singapore's Maritime Port Authority (MPA) said on Friday that it is banning with effect from Jan.
+1, 2020, the discharge of "wash water" used in ships to scrub engine exhaust.

-The ban of so-called open-loop scrubbers is part of an effort to prepare one of the world's busiest ports for International Maritime Organization (IMO) rules that come into force in 2020 and oblige ships to use cleaner fuels.
+The move is to help prepare one of the world's busiest ports for new International Maritime Organization (IMO) rules that come into force in 2020 and oblige ships to use cleaner fuels.

 "To protect the marine environment and ensure that the port waters are clean, the discharge of wash water from open-loop exhaust gas scrubbers in Singapore port waters will be prohibited," said Andrew Tan, Chief Executive Officer of the MPA during an event in Singapore.

-To do so, shippers can switch to burning cleaner oil, shift to alternative fuels like liquefied natural gas (LNG), or invest in exhaust gas cleaning systems, or scrubbers.
+To comply with the new rules, shippers can switch to burning costlier but cleaner fuels like marine gasoil or low-sulfur fuel oil, shift to alternative fuels like liquefied natural gas, or invest in exhaust gas cleaning systems, known as scrubbers.

-Open-loop scrubbers use seawater to capture sulfur from engine exhausts before discharging this "wash water" back into the ocean after treatment.
-In closed-loop systems, scrubbing is performed using water treated with additives, recycling the liquid internally.
+Open-loop scrubbers use seawater as a scrubbing liquid and the waste stream is treated before being discharged back into the sea.
+In closed-loop systems, scrubbing is performed using water treated with additives and the liquid is recycled back into the scrubber.
 Hybrid scrubbers are a combination of both.